codetriplett/reformulator/README.md

 ### Elements
 Elements are surrounded by angle brackets and must start with a the tag name.
 This can be followed optionally by an expression in square brackets to set the scope and then keyed or non-keyed expressions to set the attributes and classes respectively.
 The scope will be used as the content of the element if its type allows content to be set and it is not followed by a content array.
 The output of an element will be an HTML string.

-## Expression
-Each expression is a sequence of operations that resolves to a single value.
-The operators are defined below.
-The precedence next to each determines the order of operations.
-The operator with the higher precedence will use its adjacent value in its operation first.
-Operators with the same precedence will be processed left to right.
-Operations inside of parentheses will be completed before using that value in operations outside of the parentheses.

 ### | (Precedence: 0)
 This will keep the value to its left if it is defined and not false, otherwise this will keep the value to its right.